pixelomer/RemoteViewFun/README.md

 +(id)requestViewControllerWithService:(id)arg1 traitCollection:(id)arg2 connectionHandler:(/*^block*/id)arg3 ;
 ```

 From the methods above, only two methods looked interesting: `+exportedInterface` and `+serviceViewControllerInterface`.
-I decided to call these methods using [FLEX](https://github.com/Flipboard/FLEX). `_UIRemoteViewController` returned null for these methods but when I tried calling them in `MFMailComposeRemoteViewController`, a subclass of `_UIRemoteViewController`, they returned two separate instances of `NSXPCInterface` with two different protocols.
+I decided to call these methods using [FLEX](https://github.com/Flipboard/FLEX). `_UIRemoteViewController` returned null for these methods but when I tried calling them in `MFMailComposeRemoteViewController` (a subclass of `_UIRemoteViewController`) they returned two separate instances of `NSXPCInterface` with two different protocols.
 Investigating those protocols reveals that the protocol in `+exportedInterface` contains some methods of the client and the protocol in `+serviceViewControllerInterface` contains some methods of the server.
-You can think of these objects as header files.
+These objects seemed like "header" objects.

-I decided to implement these methods myself, so I subclassed `_UIRemoteViewController` like this:
+With this new information, I subclassed `_UIRemoteViewController` to override these methods.
 ```objc
 // NSXPCInterface is public API, yet the headers don't have it...
 @interface NSXPCInterface : NSObject